Back to Blog

 Are you interested in hosting a virtual coding class online but don't know where to start?
-Look no further!

 Pencil Spaces is a free platform specifically designed for education that combines various tools and platforms such as Zoom, Miro, and Loom, into a single app thereby streamlining a teacher’s process of delivering excellent coding lessons to students.
 It offers a range of features, such as real-time code collaboration, video conferencing, and enables interactive coding exercises, to help teachers make their online classes more efficient.